github-2013/postcss-prefix/ReadMe.md

 ## Usage with webpack

 Use it like you'd use any other PostCSS plugin.
-If you also have `autoprefixer` in your webpack config then make sure that `postcss-prefix-selector` is called first.
+If you also have `autoprefixer` in your webpack config then make sure that `postcss-prefix-x` is called first.
 This is needed to avoid running the prefixer twice on both standard selectors and vendor specific ones (ex: `@keyframes` and `@webkit-keyframes`).

 ```js
 module: {